itsmeluciaa/Mouse-Volume-Change/README.md

 I will explain exactly how you can use this with your mouse, and change which mouse buttons will change your volume.

 ## How To Use
-1. First Decide If you would like eighter pressing one mouse button and at the same time scrolling up/down, to change your volume.
-Or if you would like to press one button+ scroll at the same time to do volume up, and another button+ scroll to do volume down.
-Select the correct script file accordingly.
-(Theres two: "1-Button" is the first option, "2-Buttons" is the second option.)
+1. First, decide how you want to control your volume:

+    Option 1: Press one mouse button and simultaneously scroll up or down to adjust the volume.
+    Option 2: Use one button + scroll for volume up, and another button + scroll for volume down.

+Then, select the corresponding script file:

+    For Option 1, choose the "1-Button" script.
+    For Option 2, go with the "2-Buttons" script.

 ## Disclamer